pinobatch/hello-world/Xubuntu_setup.md

 Wine is not an emulator
 -----------------------
 Install Microsoft proprietary fonts needed for some applications and websites.
-Ubuntu has a package for this, but the download locations in Ubuntu 16.04's package are out of date.
+At times, some distributions' download locations have been out of date.
 This causes configuration to fail, which in turn causes Update Notifier to make repeated pop-ups.
-So if you use 16.04, install Debian's newer package.
-(This is fixed in 18.04.)
+In Ubuntu 16.04, Debian's package was needed.
+(This was fixed in 18.04.)

     wget http://ftp.de.debian.org/debian/pool/contrib/m/msttcorefonts/ttf-mscorefonts-installer_3.6_all.deb
     sudo dpkg -i ttf-mscorefonts-installer_3.6_all.deb